decentraland/documentation/content/player/FAQs/creating-in-decentraland.md

 {{</ details >}}
 {{< details class="faq-details" anchor="true" title="Is it possible to monetize my creations?" >}}

 Yes, of course!
-Decentraland creators are able to monetize their skills in many ways.
+Decentraland creators are able to monetize their skills in many ways:

-Wearable and Emote creators publish their creations in the Marketplace, paying a $100 USD [**publication fee**]({{< ref "/content/creator/wearables-and-emotes/manage-collections/creating-a-collection.md#publication-fees" >}}) which goes to the DAO to fund [**community grants**]({{< ref "/content/player/dao/overview/the-dao-fund.md" >}}), and as a result earn 97.5% of the profits on all primary sales and 2.5% royalties on any secondary sales.
+- Wearable and Emote creators earn 97.5% of the profits on all primary sales and 2.5% royalties on any secondary sales after publishing their creations in the Marketplace paying a $100 USD [**publication fee**]({{< ref "/content/creator/wearables-and-emotes/publishing/publishing-collections.md#publication-fees" >}})
-Some scene creators monetize their experiences, the revenue of which they are able to keep fully for themselves, and lastly many creators offer their services for hire through [**Decentraland Studios**](https://studios.decentraland.org/).
+- Scene creators are free to monetize their in-world experiences and retain 100% of the revenue they generate
+- Creators can offer their services for hire on [**Decentraland Studios**](https://studios.decentraland.org/) .

 {{</ details >}}
 {{< details class="faq-details" anchor="true" title="Does Decentraland take a cut from creator earnings?" >}}